mortent/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

     1. The `CapacityPool` field defines a list of named `CapacityPoolMixin`s.
 These define a set of capacities that can be used to extend the capacities explicitly defined in a `CapacityPool`.
-This allows for reduced duplication if there are many identical physical devices that must be represented as capacity pools.
-CapacityPoolMixins can not be referenced directly by devices.
+This allows for reduced duplication if there are many identical physical devices that must be represented as capacity pools. `CapacityPoolMixin`s can not be referenced directly by devices.

     1. The `Device` field is a list of named `DeviceMixin`s.
-These define attributes and capacities that can be used to extend what is defined explicitly in a `CompositeDevice`.
-Mixins can not be allocated directly, but can only be referenced by composite devices.
+These define attributes and capacities that can be used to extend what is defined explicitly in a new device type called `CompositeDevice` (introduced in more detail below).
+Mixins cannot be allocated directly, but can only be referenced by composite devices.

     1. The `DeviceCapacityConsumption` field defines a list of named